 - The HPLMN may provision the SOR-CMCI in the UE over N1 NAS signalling.
 The UE shall store the configured SOR-CMCI in the non-volatile memory of the ME or in the USIM as described in clause C.4.

-The following requirements are applicable for the SOR-SNPN-SI:
+The following requirement is applicable for the SOR-SNPN-SI:

 - If the UE supports access to an SNPN using credentials from a credentials holder, the UE shall indicate ME's support for SOR-SNPN-SI to the HPLMN.

+The following requirement is applicable for the SOR-SNPN-SI-LS:

+- If the UE supports access to an SNPN providing access for localized services in SNPN, the UE shall indicate ME's support for SOR-SNPN-SI-LS to the HPLMN.

 In order to support various deployment scenarios, the UDM may support:

 - obtaining a list of preferred PLMN/access technology combinations, and SOR-CMCI, if any (if supported by the UDM and required by the HPLMN), or a secured packet which is or becomes available in the UDM (i.e. retrieved from the UDR);